nuree-cit/linux-assignment2-nuree-na/README.md

 The project-2 directory contains 1 file:
 1 script:
 - **addUser** = a script that creates a new user.
-### To run the script
+### To run the script 'addUser'
-1. Run `addUser` script.
 - Must use `sudo` privilege.
 - Must provide both options:
 	- `-u` to make a new user name:
 		- an argument is required: `USERNAME`
 		- `USERNAME` must be unique.
 			- If not, try again.
 	- `-s` specify a shell type to use:
 		- an argument is required: `SHELLTYPE`
 		- `SHELLTYPE` must be a full path of valid shell type.
 			- eg. `/bin/bash`
-	- Optional option:
+- Optionally provide option:
 	- `-g` to add user to other groups:
 		- an argument is required: `GROUPNAME`
 		- multiple arguments are accepted.
 			- eg. `group1 group2 group3`
 ### Scripts details
 #### `addUser`
 - This script does one main things: